 A lack of steering wheel and pedals isn't the only wacky design rumor we've heard, either.
 While Apple does its best to keep plans a secret, regulatory filings and patent requests do provide some factual insight into its activities.

 Reported patents include an in-vehicle system that warns riders about what an autonomous car would do, as well as, perhaps more interestingly, a car window (opens in new tab) that can alter its transparency and tint.

 The latter suggests an attempt by Apple to integrate technologies that could fit into a single car window pane, those which allow passengers to see out, but be shielded from those looking in.

 Even more exciting is the patent's supposed automation features, with sensors allowing the window to vary its tint or reflectiveness in response to external weather conditions – say, when the sun is beating down on the open road.

-That last one is worth taking with a hefty pinch of salt, though, since we've also spotted another patent which details a system of "windshield area intrusion control" to prevent flying objects penetrating a car's windscreen.
+It's worth taking those ambitious, window-less VR concepts with a hefty pinch of salt, though, since we've previously seen a contradictory patent (opens in new tab) detailing a system of "windshield area intrusion control" to prevent flying objects penetrating a car's windscreen.
 Naturally, you'd expect such a system to concern a glass windshield rather than a VR-enhanced environment, but it could still refer to a more general safety feature protecting occupants of the Apple Car.